Motivational Interviewing & Mental Health

 Many people have aspects of their lives they hope to change, such as a career path, strained relationship, or a tendency to order takeout instead of cooking a home meal.
 Whatever the circumstance, it can take energy and motivation to make healthy changes and influence mental health.

-When attempting to create a behavior change on your own you may have mixed feelings about how to proceed, it may be beneficial to have a supportive network of friends, family, and professionals to support you, such as a counselor who can provide motivational therapy to help keep you on track.
-Some counselors devote their careers to studying how people commit to making healthy life changes.
+When attempting to create a behavior change on your own you may have mixed feelings about how to proceed, it may be beneficial to have a supportive network of friends, family, and professionals to support you, such as a motivational counselor who can provide motivational therapy to help keep you on track.
+Some motivational counselors devote their careers to studying how people commit to making healthy life changes.
 Psychologists trained in motivational interviewing (MI) may be able to help by facilitating behavior change through resolution of the client’s ambivalence.
 They tend to pay particular attention to finding intrinsic motivators for making behavioral changes.

-Changes can occur, whether ambitious, minor, or somewhere in between.
+Motivational interviewing changes can occur, whether ambitious, minor, or somewhere in between.
 If you're in a season of personal development, motivational interviewing might inspire you to make healthier changes in the present and transform your future.

 Getty